oprypin/crsfml/README.md

     - `x.getSomeProperty()` becomes `x.some_property`.
     - `x.isSomeProperty()`, `x.hasSomeProperty()` become `x.some_property?`.
     - `x.setSomeProperty(v)` becomes `x.some_property = v`.
-- Structs in Crystal are are always passed by copy, so modifying them can be problematic.
+- Structs in Crystal are always passed by copy, so modifying them can be problematic.
 For example, `my_struct.x = 7` is fine but `array_of_structs[2].x = 5` will not work.
 To work around this, copy the whole struct, modify it, then write it back.
 Better yet, avoid the need to modify structs (work with them like with immutable objects).
 - Member functions, such as `loadFromFile`, that are used for initialization, each have a corresponding shorthand class method (`from_file`) that raises `SF::InitError` on failure.
 - SFML sometimes uses *enum* values as bitmasks.
 You can combine them using the `|` operator.
 - *enum* members are exposed at class level, so instead of `SF::Keyboard::Code::Slash` you can use `SF::Keyboard::Slash`.